 Telecoms firms VTR and Claro Chile win regulatory green light for joint venture

-MEXICO CITY, Oct 5 (Reuters) - Chilean telecommunication providers VTR and Claro Chile received regulatory approval to launch a joint venture, via their parent companies, Claro parent America Movil AMXL.MX said in a statement on Wednesday.
+MEXICO CITY, Oct 5 (Reuters) - The parent companies of Chilean telecommunication providers VTR and Claro Chile received regulatory approval to launch a joint venture to offer fixed and mobile services such as internet, pay television and text messages, the Chilean regulator said Wednesday.

+Parent companies America Movil AMXL.MX and Liberty Latin America LILA.O said last year they expected the joint venture to "enable significant investment for fixed fiber footprint expansion and to be at the forefront of 5G mobile delivery."

+To comply with antitrust concerns, Claro will transfer its satellite television service to a trustee, who will divest the service to a third party, the regulator said.

 ((Kylie.Madry@thomsonreuters.com;))